LowellObservatory/LDTObserverTools/doc/scrub_deveny_pickup.rst

 ========

-The spectral channel CCD of the DeVeny Optical Spectrograph has been subject to ground-loop EMI pickup during most of its tenure on the Lowell Discovery Telescope (LDT).
-This manifests in the science images as sinusoidal pattern noise added in the readout electronics.
-In January 2018, a significant ground loop was broken, eliminating the formerly prominent "corduroy" noise pattern.
+The spectral channel CCD of the DeVeny Optical Spectrograph has been subject to ground-loop EMI pickup in the readout electronics during most of its tenure at the Lowell Discovery Telescope (LDT).
+This pickup manifests in the science images as sinusoidal pattern noise sitting atop the raw 2D spectral image.

-There still exists, however, a low-level (:math:`\pm 5`) DN pickup signal caused by a still-unidentified ground loop on the instrument cube.
-While the Instrument Group works diligently to identify and remove this remaining ground loop, the present tool is available for observers whose low-SNR extractions are affected by this residual signal.
+In January 2018, the Instrument Group broke a significant ground loop, eliminating a prominent "corduroy" noise pattern with amplitude (:math:`\pm 5`) DN that had been affecting observers' low-SNR extractions.
+At that point, there still remained a low-level (:math:`\pm 2`) scalloping noise that shifted from frame to frame, indicating another source of EMI.
+After this brief reprieve, however, changes on the LDT instrument cube led to the reappearance of the larger "corduroy" pattern with amplitude (:math:`\pm 4`) DN that continues into 2023.
+While the Instrument Group works diligently to identify and remove this remaining ground loop, the present tool is available for observers whose low-SNR extractions are affected by this pickup signal.

 .. _raw_frame:
 .. figure:: figures/scrubber_raw_frame.*
    :class: with-shadow
    :alt: Raw DeVeny frame with sinusoidal pickup noise

-   -- Raw frame from DeVeny.
+   -- Raw frame from DeVeny taken in late 2022.
 This is the frame for which we will show the scrubber processing steps in the sections below.
 The object is the thin horizontal line in the center of the frame, and there are several prominent (vertical) night sky lines in addition to the wavy pattern caused by AC EMI pickup in the readout electronics of the CCD.

-This tool relies on an iterative data reduction approach.
-The raw frame is first processed by a conventional data reduction pipeline (`PypeIt
-<https://pypeit.readthedocs.io/en/release/index.html>`_) to extract sky lines
-and object spectra, the sinusoidal pickup noise is fit to the residual image (raw frame minus sky and objects), the resulting pattern is subtracted from the raw frame, and finally the scrubbed image is reprocessed with PypeIt to extract the final 1D spectra for analysis.
-Because the pickup noise is only a few DN in amplitude, it is essential to remove bright features (cosmic rays, sky lines, etc.) before attempting to fit this pattern noise.
+Fitting and removing the sinusoidal signal seen in :numref:`raw_frame` is complicated by the presence of bright features in the raw frame such as the observed object(s), night sky lines, and cosmic rays.
+We use the spectroscopic data reduction pipeline (`PypeIt
+<https://pypeit.readthedocs.io/en/release/index.html>`_) with a particular set
+of parameters to mask cosmic rays and extract night sky lines and object spectra.
+With these bright signals removed, we can then to fit sinusoids to the residual noise image to produce a pattern image representing the EMI signal.
+This patten is then subtracted from the original image and saved to a FITS file for usual data reduction processing (preferably with PypeIt) to yield an extracted 1D spectrum for analysis.

-Jumping to the punch line, :numref:`spec1d_comps` shows a comparison of the extracted 1D spectra from both the raw scrubbed images for the raw frame shown in :numref:`raw_frame` to illustrate the utility of this tool and the extent to which it can make useful extant DeVeny data that is subject to this ground-loop EMI pickup.
+To illustrate the need for and utility of this tool, :numref:`spec1d_comps` shows a comparison of the extracted 1D spectra for the (horizontal) object in the middle of :numref:`raw_frame` from both the original (top) and scrubbed (bottom) versions of the frame.
+Not only does this tool remove the sinusoidal oscillation in the continuum, but astrophysical measurements are more accurately measured from the spectrum.

 .. _spec1d_comps:
 .. figure:: figures/spec1d_scrub_compare.*
    :class: with-shadow
    :alt: Comparison of raw and scrubbed extracted 1D spectra

-   -- Comparison of the PypeIt-extracted 1D spectra from the raw and scrubbed frames to illustrate the utility of this tool.
+   -- Comparison of the PypeIt-extracted 1D spectra from the raw (top) and scrubbed frames to illustrate the utility of this tool.

+This document begins with a description of how to use this tool to clean the EMI pickup noise from your data, and moves on to lay out the details of what the tool does to your data and other points to consider.

 .. _scrub_process: